GeoscienceAustralia/HiQGA.jl/README.md

 ```
 pkg>dev HiQGA
 ```
 [Here's a gist](https://gist.github.com/a2ray/8c2c55c25fee6647501b403886bbe64d) on adding your own module if you want to modify the source code.
 Alternatively, if you only want to use the sampling methods in `HiQGA.transD_GP` without contributing to the source (boo! j/k) [here's another gist](https://gist.github.com/a2ray/92a8c14483c21dda6ddf56685b95fbb8) which is more appropriate.
 These gists were written originally for a package called `transD_GP` so you will have to modify `using transD_GP` to `using HiQGA.transD_GP`.
-Documentation is imprtant and we're working on improving it before a full-release.
+Documentation is important and we're working on improving it before a full-release.

 ### References for AEM and CSEM physics